 They Changed It, Now It Sucks: The level of "dumbing down" from the earliest issues to the time of Cable's leadership is so marked that it also marks the beginning of the Liefeld Age of comics; chrome arms, pouches, guns, pointless angst, no-character writing, teeth-gritted action, "ninjas appear from the future", etc.

 They Wasted a Perfectly Good Plot: Cypher was a polarizing character amongst fans of the title in the 1980s, in part because he had sensible everyday mutant powers in the form of the ability to understand any form of language, which sadly also made him utterly useless in fight scenes unless he merged with the alien Warlock.
-So when Chris Claremont left the book and Louis Simonson took over, Simonson decided to kill off Cypher since she didn't feel like coming up with excuses for why he was MIA in fight scenes, plus felt that no one liked him.
+So when Chris Claremont left the book and Louise Simonson took over, Simonson decided to kill off Cypher since she didn't feel like coming up with excuses for why he was MIA in fight scenes, plus felt that no one liked him.
 Sadly, when she killed him off, fans revolted against the death.
 Even the fans who were calling for Doug to be killed off!
 And to this day still fans rant and rave about how Cypher had so much potential that was utterly wasted by Simonson misreading the room.

 It's a real shame that Doug was killed before the internet became near-universal or he could have been the world's greatest hacker.